unfooled/unfooled/README.md

 🐍 i like python ig
 🎯 just learning and building random stuff
 🌙 coding when i feel like it
+   i like to play games and im lazy i love larping
 ```
 </p>